cbalantic/Birding-GOT/submit_observations.md

 ### Tips for submitting observations:

 Only submit an observation for a species and location once per episode!
-If you already observed a Praire Warbler in the Dothraki Sea in S2E7, you don't need to log it again every time it sings.
+If you already observed a Prairie Warbler in the Dothraki Sea in S2E7, you don't need to log it again every time it sings.

-**Your Name**: No registration or real name is required or enforced.
+**Your Name**: Your real name is not required.
 Just input some kind of identifier for yourself.

 **Species you observed (common name)**: Put down the common name of the species you observed.
 Since common names can differ geographically, you